Inflamed Gums

-Healthy gums are pink and do not bleed when brushed.
-Unfortunately, poor oral hygiene can cause inflammation of the gums.
-In this case, the gums are often redder and swollen, and they start to bleed when you brush and floss your teeth.
+Healthy gums are pink in colour and do not bleed when brushed.
+Unfortunately, poor oral hygiene can sometimes cause the gums to become inflamed.
+In that case, the gums are often redder, swollen and prone to bleeding when brushing and flossing.
 It is important to treat gum inflammation immediately to prevent it from getting worse.
 Have you noticed that your gums are inflamed?
-If so, make an appointment at iSmile Dental Practice.
+Make an appointment at iSmile Dental Practice.

 Types of gum inflammation